 Word-of-mouth recommendations have always been one of the best ways to drive sales.
 Now that the population is spending more and more time staring at their smartphones, social media has become the best place to pass on these recommendations.
-It’s for this reason that influencer marketing is quickly becoming one of the most effective marketing tools.
-Here are a few other reasons:
+For this reason, influencer marketing is quickly becoming one of the most effective marketing tools.
+Here are a few other reasons.

 Reaching customers through influencer marketing is a more organic process, meaning that you’re not interrupting anyone’s day but instead providing natural content within their own social media experience.

 After adjusting to the beautiful world of DVR, we all know how frustrating it is when we have to watch our program live (God forbid) with commercial interruptions.
-As opposed to traditional advertising, which interrupts the consumer’s experience, native advertising places products and brands in front of you without distracting from your current experience.
+Unlike traditional advertising, which interrupts the consumer’s experience, native advertising places products and brands in front of you without distracting you from your current experience.